Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 ## Design Objectives

 These insights can be applied to optimise outcomes.
-That’s why **Forest’s design objectives and guiding principles optimise towards**:
+That’s why **ForestAI’s design objectives and guiding principles optimise towards**:

 1. **discovering valuable problems to solve** to efficiently allocate capital,
 2. **derisking the innovation game** so that Providers (incl. researches and budding entrepreneurs) can quickly get access to sustained funding if their service offers high quality,